Meditation Posture – Your Way To Success

 - Corpse Posture.

-We recommend you to try all of them and find those that fit you the best.
-It’s recommended to try different postures to help find the best posture for you and get a variety in the practice.
+We recommend you try all of them and find those that fit you the best.
+It’s recommended to try different postures to help find the best posture for you and get a variety in practice.

 1. Cross-Legged Posture

 The cross-legged posture is one of the most popular postures.
 The lotus position is another name for this meditation posture.
 This posture requires a straight spinal cord without any slouching.
 This applies to all the meditation postures.
-It enhanced the spiritual energy circulation and allows for full use of the lungs when the spinal cord is straight.
+It enhanced the spiritual energy circulation and allowed for full use of the lungs when the spinal cord is straight.

 2. Seated Posture